lusinge/site-web/README.md

 After it is created you have to first make sure you updated `/clean-build.sh`, if you changed the name or number of any of the sections.
 If not make that change now.
-Finally go to the settings for the newly created project and in the general section add the following as an "overide" to the build command:
+Finally go to the settings for the newly created project and in the general section add the following as an "override" to the build command:

 ```bash
 hugo --gc && node clean-build.cjs